thundernunder/module-4-challenge/README.md

-Nathan Underwood - Module 4 Challenge
+👦 Nathan Underwood - Module 4 Challenge

-This Challenge gives me the opportunity to build my own coding quiz from scratch.
+This Challenge gives me the opportunity to build my own coding quiz from scratch using HTML, CSS, and Javascript.

-Building this password generator allowed me the opporutnity to practice and demonstrate my knowledge of scope.
-Adhering to rules of scope was the most challenging part of this project.
-There were many instances of thinkiing I had the code logic and formatting complete, only to find that a variable/function wasn't being called upon because of scope.
-However, I enjoyed the satisfaction of seeing the generator work when I correctly formatted the code with scope.
-It took three different .js files, but I'm greatful for this challenge because it forced me to internalize the interworkings of Javascript.
-I know the information I learned from this assignment about scope will stay with me for future projects in Javascript.
+Building this quiz showcases my ability to use event listeners 👂, timer intervals ⏰, store user information 💾, and more to create a smooth user experience.
+We've been told in class to "think like a programmer", and I believe the Javascript code in this project shows me starting to take in what that means.
+The end-user reads top-to-bottom 📗, but a programmer's code should reflect when functionality is firing 🚀 and events are happening.
+Building code like this makes it easier for the next person to understand what's going on.

-Here is a short video of what the functioning webpage should look like: Password Generator Runthrough
+📼 Here is a short video of what the functioning webpage should look like:

-Link to the live-site: https://thundernunder.github.io/module-3-challenge/
+🔗 Link to the live-site: